OutSystems/docs-odc/src/eap/neo-differences.md

 * Scalable and reliable apps, built and deployed in a modern infrastructure that includes Linux containers and Kubernetes
 * Built-in security with end-to-end encryption
 * Disaster recovery, with app-level high availability configuration
-* The ability to take advantage of the latest Project Neo versions with pain-free upgrades
+* The ability to take advantage of the latest Project Neo releases with pain-free upgrades

 ## Unified experience  { #neo-portal }